-- The Pleistocene Park area (https://pleistocenepark.ru) was established in 1996 on 144 km^2 of permafrost territory mainly consisting of ecotonal upland forest-tundra, wet lowland tundra, and small lakes and rivers.
-About 2000 hectares have been fenced in to concentrate animals on the core domain of the park.
-Inside the wet lowland section, we selected one of the longest and most intensively grazed areas as our grazing study site hereafter labeled as "GR" with data being collected at three plots (GR-1 to GR-3).
-This site, which gets flooded every year in spring during snow-melt, is a moist-wet meadow almost - 90 without shrubs, also featuring decaying tussocks.
-The vegetation at this site primarily consists of grasses and sedges, including

-Calamagrostis langsdorfii, Carex appendiculata, and Eriophorum spec.
+The Pleistocene Park area (https://pleistocenepark.ru, last access: 14 March 2022) was established in 1996 on 144 km2 of permafrost territory mainly consisting of ecotonal upland forest-tundra, wet lowland tundra, and small lakes and rivers.
+About 2000 ha has been fenced in to concentrate animals on the core domain of the park; accordingly grazing disturbance has influenced these sections for about 25 years.
+Inside the lowland section on a former wet tussock tundra ecosystem, we selected one of the longest and most intensively grazed areas as our grazing study site, hereafter labeled as "GR", with data being collected at three plots (GR-1 to GR-3) placed within a radius of approximately 6 m.
+This site, which similarly to the reference site is flooded every year in spring during snowmelt, is a moist or wet meadow almost without shrubs and also featuring decaying tussocks.
+The vegetation at this site primarily consists of grasses and sedges, including Calamagrostis langsdorfii, Carex appendiculata and Eriophorum spp.
 (Euskirchen et al., 2017).
-Before the introduction of grazing herbivores, this site used to be dominated by tussocks and saturated with water during the whole year (Sergey Zimov, pers. comm.).
-It therefore represents lands disturbed by grazing representative for the lowland wet tussock tundra dominating large parts of the Kolyma Lowlands region.
+Before the introduction of grazing herbivores, this site used to be dominated by tussocks and saturated with water during the whole year (Sergey Zimov, personal communication, 2019).
+Prior to disturbance, the study site therefore represented the typical lowland wet tussock tundra ecosystem dominating large parts of the Kolyma Lowland region.

-- 95 The reference site, hereafter labeled as ungrazed site "UGR", is located outside the Pleistocene Park domain on a wet-tussock tundra floodplain along the Ambolikha river, a small tributary of the Kolyma river.
-Here, a long-term monitoring site was installed to investigate drainage effects on wet tundra ecosystems (Kwon et al., 2016, 2017; Göckede et al., 2017).
+The reference site, hereafter labeled as ungrazed site "UGR", is located outside the Pleistocene Park domain on a wet tussock tundra floodplain along the Ambolikha River, a small tributary of the Kolyma River.
+Here, a long-term monitoring site was installed to investigate drainage effects on wet tundra ecosystems (Kwon et al., 2016; Kittler et al., 2016; Göckede et al., 2019).
 The reference site for our study is the non-drained control area of this experiment.
-The dominant vegetation species are tussock-forming Carex appendiculata and lugens, and Eriophorum angustifolium, with betula nana and willow spec. growing on elevated areas with a - 100 lower water table.
+The dominant vegetation species are tussock-forming Carex appendiculata and C. lugens and Eriophorum angustifolium, with Betula nana and Salix spp. growing on elevated areas with a lower water table.
 An organic peat layer (15-20 cm deep) has accumulated on top of alluvial material soils (silty clay) (Kwon et al., 2017).
-In the context of this study, we assume this site to reflect the status that the grazed site would have if herbivores had not been introduced there, since both sites showed a similar ecosystem structure in the early 1990s (Sergey Zimov, pers. comm.).
+In the context of this study, we assume this site reflects the status that the grazed site would have if herbivores had not been introduced there since both sites showed a similar ecosystem structure in the early 1990s (Sergey Zimov, personal communication, 2019).
 Observations were collected at two plots (UGR-1, UGR-2) to capture some variability concerning vegetation structure and soil properties.
-Based on results of a previous study evaluating small-scale flux variability across a transect of ten quasi- - 105 randomly selected locations (Kwon et al., 2016), flux rates and environmental conditions within these two plots were shown to be close to the average at this site.
+Based on results of a previous study evaluating small-scale flux variability across a transect of 10 quasi-randomly selected locations (Kwon et al., 2016), flux rates and environmental conditions within these two plots were shown to be close to the average at this site.
+In terms of spatial flux variability, UGR-1 (Control-0 site in Kwon et al., 2016) featured a relatively high productivity, while UGR-2 (Control-2) showed comparatively reduced flux rates.

-2.2 Measuring Radiation and Soil Parameters
+2.2 Measuring radiation and soil parameters